MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

 Vespucci has a fast way to add turn restrictions.
 Note: if you need to split a way for the restriction you need to do this before starting.

 * select a way with a highway tag (turn restrictions can only be added to highways, if you need to do this for other ways, please use the generic "create relation" mode, if there are no possible "via" elements the menu item will also not display)
 * select "Add restriction" from the menu
 * select the "via" node or way (all possible "via" elements will have the selectable element highlighting)
 * select the "to" way (it is possible to double back and set the "to" element to the "from" element, Vespucci will assume that you are adding an no_u_turn restriction)
 * set the restriction type in the tag menu

+### Vespucci in "locked" mode

+When the red lock is displayed the following all non-editing actions are available.
+Additionally a long press on or near to an object will display the detail information screen if it is an OSM object.

 ### Saving Your Changes